nidata/nidata/README.md

 ### Data types

 The types of data we wish to expose include:
-* MRI / fMRI / rsMRI / dMRI
+* MRI / tMRI / rsMRI / dMRI
-* EEG / ERP / MEG / ECoG

 ### Known data sources